Accessibility

 Fort Rodd Hill and Fisgard Lighthouse National Historic Sites

-Upcoming area closures of Fort Rodd Hill and Fisgard Lighthouse National Historic Sites in 2024.
+Current area closures of Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.

-For restoration purposes and/or safety reasons, these closures will be clearly marked, and signage will be posted.
-Currently, these are:
+For restoration purposes and/or safety reasons, these closures are clearly marked, and signage is posted.

-• The washrooms located at the Second World War Officer’s Quarters are closed.
+- The washrooms located at the Second World War Officer’s Quarters.

 Thank you for your patience and understanding.